nkamatam/Presentation/AWS Presentation.md

 	* Serverless
 * Do more experiments for being innovative but keep the cost of the experimentation has to be minimal

-Developers need to get used to the methodology/pace of AWS
+* Developers need to get used to the methodology/pace of AWS

-12. Thinking Time to market and cost-optimization
+    * Thinking Time to market and cost-optimization

-13. Lines are getting thinner between developer-infrastructure-network
+    * Lines are getting thinner between developer-infrastructure-network

-14. Old roles/skills are vanishing
+    * Old roles/skills are vanishing

-15. Informatica is not being used now

-16. People need to change the mindset

-17. No more “I am a developer”
+* People need to change the mindset - No more “I am a developer”

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNzAwNDcyMiwxNjUzMDU0OTMzLC0xMD
-cyMjI5NDksMTYwMjQ5MTA0NywtMzQ0NTc5NjQ5LC01NzQxOTEx
-NjEsLTIxMDMyOTgxNzMsLTI5MzQyMDIzOSw3OTk0MTkwMTgsMj
-Q3MDQzMTM0LDE5OTA5NTQzOTksLTEwNTcyNTAwNCwtMTMxNjUw
-MTM4XX0=
+eyJoaXN0b3J5IjpbNzg0NjQzMDY4LDE2NTMwNTQ5MzMsLTEwNz
+IyMjk0OSwxNjAyNDkxMDQ3LC0zNDQ1Nzk2NDksLTU3NDE5MTE2
+MSwtMjEwMzI5ODE3MywtMjkzNDIwMjM5LDc5OTQxOTAxOCwyND
+cwNDMxMzQsMTk5MDk1NDM5OSwtMTA1NzI1MDA0LC0xMzE2NTAx
+MzhdfQ==
 -->